WisnuRizkiP/BackendTest-Nexa-WisnuRizkiPerdana/README.md

-# NEXA BACKEND TECHINCAL TEST
+# NEXA BACKEND TECHNICAL TEST

 This project is used to fulfill the technical test from NEXA Semarang, and it utilizes the provided database credentials.